 Going to try those again with the new cover art.

-In the meantime, my nieces are in town, I stayed up late on a publishing mastermind so I missed my 2pm meetup with them, a reporter wants to chat about me Kindle Unlimited experience for a story, I can’t pay rent with AirBnB because the charge is more than my daily withdrawal limit, and it looks like the Write and Grow Rich anthology got pulled from Amazon (which happens sometimes, if a new book gets tons of downloads too quickly it may get flagged and removed until someone can manually check it).
+In the meantime, my nieces are in town, I stayed up late on a publishing mastermind so I missed my 2pm meetup with them, a reporter wants to chat about me Kindle Unlimited experience for a story, I can’t pay rent with AirBnB because the charge is more than my daily withdrawal limit, and it looks like one of my anthologies got pulled from Amazon (which happens sometimes, if a new book gets tons of downloads too quickly it may get flagged and removed until someone can manually check it).

 So there’s all of that… I set the book to 99cents and today I’ll fix my ads and then do the big 99cent push.

-Also today’s a work day; I need to catch up on some cover projects and checking in with the authors in my private group.
+Also today’s a work day; I need to catch up on some cover projects and check in with the authors in my private group.

 I WANT to be working on my next book/series, and I’m doing some of that too (I spent some of yesterday making covers that are awesome).